awulkiew/graphical-debugging/README.md

 # GraphicalDebugging extension for Visual Studio 2015

-This extension contains:
+This extension allows to display graphical representation of variables during debugging.
+Currently it supports Boost.Geometry and Boost.Polygon models, Boost.Variant and STL/Boost containers of values.
+It contains:

-* Debugging vizualizers for Boost.Array, Boost.Geometry and Boost.Variant
+* Debugging visualizers for Boost.Array, Boost.Container, Boost.Geometry, Boost.Polygon and Boost.Variant
-* GraphicalWatch tool window allowing to view graphical representation of variables, e.g. Boost.Geometry models or vectors of values
+* GraphicalWatch tool window displaying graphical representation of variables, e.g. Boost.Geometry models or vectors of values
-* GeometryWatch tool window allowing to view geometries drawn in a common coordinate system
+* GeometryWatch tool window displaying geometries some number of geometries in a common coordinate system, e.g. Boost.Geometry or Boost.Polygon polygons

 To build you need e.g. Microsoft Visual Studio 2015 Community, .NET Framework 4.5.2 and Visual Studio 2015 SDK.